 An ongoing goal of the East Lansing Public Schools is to support the classroom instruction through constant and consistent professional development opportunities.
 This is especially important when the instruction requires or would benefit from the integration of technological resources.
-The district uses the ISTE Educational Standards for Teachers as a guideline when offering courses to the instructional staff.
+The district uses the ISTE Educational Standards as one of many guidelines when offering courses to the instructional and non-instructional staff, including administration.
 Professional development that focuses on technology is offered through the various means and resources listed below: